List of Ninja Warrior seasons: Safety Pass

 This advantage allows the competitor a second run on either the 1st or 2nd Stage (or in American Ninja Warrior seasons 15–16, only the 1st Stage) if they fail or time out at any point.
 Competitors are given time to rest between their initial run and their Safety Pass run.

 Joker

 Similar to the Safety Pass, the Joker allows competitors a second try on either the 1st or 2nd Stage.
 Unlike the Safety Pass, Joker runs begin at the exact obstacle they failed, rather than from the beginning, and the time remaining on the clock is retained from their original run.

 Guestlist

 Exclusive to American Ninja Warrior season 12, competitors who win this guarantee their two groupmates a spot in the National Finals, even if they had not qualified.

 Matchmaker

 Exclusive to Australian Ninja Warrior season 6, this advantage allows competitors to break seeding rules and choose their opponent in their semifinals race.

 Headstart

 Exclusive to Australian Ninja Warrior season 4, this advantage awards competitors ten seconds during the semifinals before the timer begins, allowing them to potentially overtake an opponent if the leaderboard is close.

+Wildcard

+Wildcard is a rule on American Ninja Warrior that gives a chance for competitors who failed during city qualifiers or city finals, to have a final attempt on the Las Vegas national finals course.

+Wildcard was also appeared in several seasons of Sasuke Vietnam, except it gives a chance for competitors who failed during 1st Stage, to have a final attempt on the 2nd Stage, due to Sasuke Vietnam featured only Finals course like Sasuke.